tailscale/tailscale/api.md

 }
 ```

-#### `POST /api/v2/domain/:domain/dns/searchpaths` - replaces the search paths for a domain
+#### `POST /api/v2/tailnet/:tailnet/dns/searchpaths` - replaces the search paths for a tailnet
-Replaces the list of search paths with the list supplied by the user and returns an error otherwise.
+Replaces the list of searchpaths with the list supplied by the user and returns an error otherwise.

 ##### Parameters

 ###### POST Body
-`searchPaths` - A list of searchpaths in JSON format.
+`searchPaths` - A list of searchpaths in JSON.
 ```
 {
   "searchPaths: ["user1.example.com", "user2.example.com"]